 Here are the supplies and accessories needed to set up your hot dog bar.

 - Plastic deli baskets (available in different colors)

 - Checkered tablecloth

-- Hot dog recipe signs.
-You can get the blank printable sign templates I used from Pocket Change Gourmet here.
+- Hot dog bar signs.
+You can get the blank printable sign templates I used for our different hot dog bar toppings from Pocket Change Gourmet here.

-OK, I know you came here for the hot dog recipes, so here they are!
+OK, I know you came here for the hot dog bar toppings, so here they are!

 Banh Mi Dog (get the recipe from Real Simple here)

 This adds a Vietnamese twist to your dog!